spotlightpa/poor-richard/content/news/2026-03-04-SPLLOANEHEARING0325.md

 As for working with the industry to develop state rules more to its liking, Venkat said its tactics haven’t won any favors.

 “Their efforts on this legislation makes me very skeptical of their motivations in terms of coming to an agreement that would be to the benefit of Pennsylvanians,” he said.

+<em>Correction: An earlier version of this story misattributed a quote from a testifier in the Pa.
+House hearing on home equity-backed loans.
+It was said by Jim Riccitelli, CEO of the lender Unlock Technologies.</em>